 *subject to test centre availability.

 Some medicines, medical devices, mobility devices and other items are allowed into the test room after visual inspection and do not require any arrangements.
-A full list of comfort aids is available here: Comfort Aid Information.
+A full list of comfort aids is available here: Comfort Aid Information

 Any unapproved items you take with you will need to be stored in a locker and can only be used outside the testing room.
 If they are required during testing you should raise your hand and the invigilator will assist you.
 However, the test will continue running during this time.

-Due to the nature of the UCAT exam the following accommodations cannot be provided:
+Due to the nature of the UCAT exam and the test centre environment the following accommodations cannot be provided under any circumstances:

-A reader or computer reader
+A reader or computer reader.

-A paper version
+A paper version of the test.